lakejs/lake-docs/reference/toolbar-config.md

 * Type: `(string | ToolbarItem)[]`

-The items of the toolbar.
+The items (button, dropdown, divider, etc.) in the toolbar.
+The `|` character represents a divider, and other strings represent built-in items.
+You can also provide a customized item.

 ```js
 import { Toolbar, icons } from 'lakelib';